How to get children to love writing

 • Provide them with various writing materials and equipment

 Harrison and Alex love little notebooks, so they have plenty of them, but they also have access to plain white paper, lined paper, coloured paper, textured paper, as well as chalkboards and mini whiteboards.
-They have plenty of pens, pencils, felt tips, coloured pencils, wax crayons, chalks and whiteboard pens.
-Shops such as Smiggle and Becky and Lolo stock stationery aimed at kids to make it fun.
-We have this beautiful little wooden ship pencil pot from Becky and Lolo which came with three pencils and topper and is priced at £7.99.
+They various types of ballpoint pen, pencils, felt tips, coloured pencils, wax crayons, chalks and whiteboard pens.
 Little things like this make the process of writing much more fun.

 DSCF2482